-First person: How Navayana, publisher of Dalit literature, was born, and where it is going now
+First person: How Navayana, publisher of anti-caste literature, was born, and where it is going now

 Hemu Ramaiah, founder of the Landmark chain of stores, who had known me then as the Outlook correspondent, asked me: “How many chairs?
 40?”
 I said we may need over a hundred.
 She smiled all-knowingly.
 “Last week we had a bestselling author of a maternity and pregnancy book over and barely forty showed up.
 You are doing this relatively unknown caste stuff, so relax.”

 Even before the event started, we fell short of chairs.
 Some 250 people turned up, jamming the aisles of the bookstore.
 Almost all the copies of the four titles Landmark had ordered got sold.
-Hemu and her partner-husband Natraj later told me I might have a career in event management.
+Hemu and her business partner later told me I might have a career in event management.
 Hemu ended up selling her formidable business to Tata Trent a few years after that.

 The pre-past